RTEMS/rtems-docs/c-user/glossary.rst

         An object that has been created with the GLOBAL attribute and exported to all nodes in a multiprocessor system.

+    global construction
+        In the global construction, the C++ global constructors and constructor functions are invoked.
+See :ref:`GlobalConstruction`.

     GNAT
         *GNAT* is the :term:`GNU` compiler for Ada, integrated into the :term:`GCC`.